jupyterhub/the-littlest-jupyterhub/docs/contributing/code-review.rst

 Do not worry about having perfect documentation!
 Documentation improves over time.
 The requirement is to have documentation before merging a pull request, not to have *perfect* documentation before merging a pull request.
+If you are new and not sure how to add documentation, other contributors will be happy to guide you.

 See :ref:`contributing/docs` for guidelines on writing documentation.